wuespace/telestion-message-type-dsl-specs/src/index.md

 :: A _Primitive_ is a type that cannot be further specified within the DSL.

-A _Primitive_ is clearly defined by a unique {PrimitiveName}.
+A _Primitive_ is defined by a unique {PrimitiveName}.

 Any _Primitive_ must get mapped to a type in every _target language_ for which a _Transpiler_ gets run.

 NOTE: A _Primitive_ within the DSL needn't necessarily be a "primitive" in a _target language_.
 For example, you can define a `date` primitive that can get mapped to a `DateTime` instance in Java.
 In this case, you couldn't define how a `date` gets represented any better within the DSL (making it a _Primitive_), but it wouldn't be a "primitive" value in Java.

 PrimitiveSpecification: `primitives:` "an object containing" Primitive+